romland/llemmings/README.md

 assist them by giving them instructions.
 For instance, stop them from going in some direction.

 It must be said that the implementeation so far is all from memory.
 Some things are very likely to be wrong.

-The aim is not to make a perfect clone of its namesake.
-But if it is about the same, it's of course fun.
+The aim is not to make a perfect clone of its namesake, but if it is about the same, it's of course fun.

 ## 🖥️ The real game
-The real game is in the journey.
+It's the journey!

 Your job as a human is to assist the LLM by giving it instructions.

-Any irony is purely coincidental.

 ### 📝 Prompts
 You will quickly realize this is a painful journey.
 You will find yourself reading code.
 A lot.

 Very often ... in fact, all the time ... you will get code that does not work, or only partially works.
-This means you as a human failed.
+This means you as a human **failed**.
 You need to change something in your prompt and try again.

-Process is roughly:
+_The process roughly goes something like this_
 1. You have a goal, like adding a red and green block that can climb.
    You write a basic prompt explaining your idea.
 2. Out comes some code, you immediately see that this is garbage